 “Theatre” is a far superior release – even if we need to talk about the last singles’ title track being featured on it.

 This mini-album is comprised of several mid-tempo tracks that are lengthy (between 3 to 6 minutes of duration), leaving more time to develop plus convey the lyrics and present the listeners with matured instrumental pieces.
 Listening to this mini-album was certainly a good experience.
 It was thoroughly entertaining and showcased correctly Kamiya‘s constant growth vocally.
-He’s smoother than ever and even more stable when he needs to tackle a higher registry.
+He’s smoother than ever and even more stable when he needs to tackle a higher register.
 He’s also showcased his falsetto – technique that gets its “debut” with this mini-album – and we couldn’t be more excited to have it evolve into a top technique Kamiya can use at will without sounding a bit strained (like it does right now) in the future.

 Q.E.D is the major highlight in this release.
 Of course we’ve listened before to Kamiya‘s pop-rock tracks, so the music genre isn’t all that new to him or us.
 Still, Q.E.D was able to leave us wanting to put it on repeat.
 The whole arrangement, its composition, the simple yet powerful way in which the chorus was delivered instrumentally and executed vocally.
 This track is by far one of the best released by Kamiya up until now.
 We’d even dare to say that this track is quite possibly his best so far.